usnistgov/corr/LAUNCH.md

 # Advanced configuration

 By default a CoRR instance uses local filesystem for data storage, does user moderation (no automatic login after registration.
 users must be approved by the admin) and communication to the instance is not scanned.
-The can be changed but will require rebuilding the containers.
+They can be changed and will not require rebuilding the containers.

 ## Storage options